bigmoves/quickslice/docs/README.md

 - Jetstream connection and event handling
 - Record ingestion and validation
 - Database schema design and normalization
-- GraphQL schema and resolver functions
+- API endpoints for querying and writing data
 - OAuth session management and PDS writes
-- DataLoader implementation for efficient joins
+- Efficient batching when resolving related records

-This is hundreds of lines of code before you write any application logic.
+This adds up before you write any application logic.

 ## What Quickslice Does